More than just foster care. Treatment Foster Care.

 Become a Treatment Parent

 The Children’s Guild is recruiting treatment foster care parents in Baltimore City, and Anne Arundel, Baltimore, Harford, and Howard counties.
-Learn more now about becoming a treatment foster care parent or enrolling a child in The Guild’s Treatment Foster Care Program, Kay Braxile at 410.444.3800, x1421, email@example.com.
+Learn more now about becoming a treatment foster care parent or enrolling a child in The Guild’s Treatment Foster Care Program, Kay Brazile at 410.444.3800, x1421, firstname.lastname@example.org.

 The program serves children from birth to age 21 in need of this treatment level of care.
 Any questions regarding a referral may be directed to Kay Brazile at 410.444.3800, x1421, email@example.com.